Luxapodular/GoodSheet/README.md

 Returns all elements of a column that is headed by "headerName" as an array.

 	headerName : String | Header name of the column you want.
-Must be in the first row of the sheet. callback : function | function to send array to when returned. sheet : String | The sub sheet to post to
+Must be in the first row of the sheet. callback : callable | function to send array to when returned. sheet : String | The sub sheet to post to

 ### getItem(row, col, callback, sheet)